AMDEPYC/kubernetes-power-manager/README.md

   individualCoreCStates:
     "3":
       C1: true
-      C6: false
+      C2: false
 ````

-### intel-pstate CPU Performance Scaling Driver
+### amd-pstate CPU Performance Scaling Driver
-  The intel_pstate is a part of the CPU performance scaling subsystem in the Linux kernel (CPUFreq).
+  The amd_pstate is a part of the CPU performance scaling subsystem in the Linux kernel (CPUFreq).

   In some situations it is desirable or even necessary to run the program as fast as possible and then there is no reason to use any P-states different from the highest one (i.e. the highest-performance frequency/voltage configuration available).
 In some other cases, however, it may not be necessary to execute instructions so quickly and maintaining the highest available CPU capacity for a relatively long time without utilizing it entirely may be regarded as wasteful.
 It also may not be physically possible to maintain maximum CPU capacity for too long for thermal or power supply capacity reasons or similar.
 To cover those cases, there are hardware interfaces allowing CPUs to be switched between different frequency/voltage configurations or (in the ACPI terminology) to be put into different P-states.

   #### P-State Governors
   In order to offer dynamic frequency scaling, the cpufreq core must be able to tell these drivers of a "target frequency".
 So these specific drivers will be transformed to offer a "->target/target_index/fast_switch()" call instead of the "->setpolicy()" call.
 For set_policy drivers, all stays the same, though.

-  The cpufreq governors decide what frequency within the CPUfreq policy should be used.
-The P-state driver utilizes the "powersave" and "performance" governors.
-  ##### Powersave Governor
-  The CPUfreq governor "powersave" sets the CPU statically to the lowest frequency within the borders of scaling_min_freq and scaling_max_freq.

-  ##### Performance Governor
-  The CPUfreq governor "performance" sets the CPU statically to the highest frequency within the borders of scaling_min_freq and scaling_max_freq.

 ### acpi-cpufreq scaling driver
   An alternative to the P-state driver is the acpi-cpufreq driver.